youmi-zym/youmi-zym.github.io/_pages/research.md

 The computer vision systems which I develop are primarily motivated to extract a representation which can be used to make a decision or action.
 I'm interested in learning representations to understand scenes and control the behavior of real world robots.
 For example, we designed a reinforcement learning agent which can learn to [drive a car with deep reinforcement learning](https://wayve.ai/blog/learning-to-drive-in-a-day-with-reinforcement-learning).
+We also showed, for the first time, a self-driving car which [learned to drive in simulation](https://wayve.ai/blog/sim2real).

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/l2diad.gif){: .align-center}